GoogleCloudPlatform/cloud-sql-proxy/README.md

   of instances to open inside `-dir`.
 Also supports exposing a tcp port instead of using Unix Domain Sockets; see examples below.
   Same list can be provided via INSTANCES environment variable, in case when both are provided - proxy will use command line flag.
 * `-instances_metadata=metadata_key`: Usable on [GCE](https://cloud.google.com/compute/docs/quickstart) only.
 The given [GCE metadata](https://cloud.google.com/compute/docs/metadata) key will be
   polled for a list of instances to open in `-dir`.
+The metadata key is relative from `computeMetadata/v1/`.
 The format for the value is the same as the 'instances' flag.
 A hanging-poll strategy is used, meaning that changes to the metadata value will be reflected in the `-dir` even while the proxy is running.
 When an instance is removed from the list the corresponding socket will be removed from `-dir` as well (unless it was also specified in